judechays/STADL/readme.md

 ##### SEM `ntsperr`

-SEM does not reject the null for *λ*, suggesting there may not be clustering in the unobservables.
+SEM does not reject the null for *λ*=0, suggesting there may not be clustering in the unobservables.

 ``` r